jeffbr13/canvases/README.md

 canvases
 ========

-Lean and Business Model Canvas templates in HTML, for tracking your business model in any textual VCS.
+Version-control your business model with these HTML templates.